cacob37/carlocollection/README.md

 # carlocollection
-A collection of portfolios, projects, resumes and anything related to Carlo.
+A collection of portfolios, projects, resumes and anything related to Carlo Acob.
 # Data Analyst

 # Education